Learn something new every day

 If appropriate, you may want to point out one or two key elements that make the two of you incompatible.
 When you let someone down easy, it is important to provide a specific reason.
 Make it clear those traits are not necessarily bad and that many other people would find them to be assets.
 However, they are not what you are looking for.

-When you let someone down easy, don’t soften the good-byes by offering to still be friends, or indicating that any future contact will take place.
+Don’t soften the good-byes by offering to still be friends, or indicating that any future contact will take place.
 You do not want the other party to nurture any false hope that the two of you could get back together in the future.
 Be kind, but be firm.
 In the long run, both of you will benefit from the quick and clean break.

 @christym: I agree with your thoughts but I just wanted to add a little something.
 Whereas you should be completely honest about why you want to end the relationship, don’t literally make a list of things that you do not like about them.
 This can lead to an argument and more hurt feelings.
 Don’t bring up mistakes that were made in the past or any other unpleasant situations, if at all possible.